hexbatch/apple-core/v1/docs/core-overview.md

 A token set must be owned by only one user.
 Ownership is not transferred, but the tokens in one set can be added to the tokens in another set

+A token set may be given a location, this allows map bounded attributes to work.
+When the token is read or changed by the user,
+    the context of the token set is given.
+This allows permissions that are set based to run in addition to map bounds

+Token sets might be organized to have parents and siblings.
+There should be ways to navigate through this with the api.
+Note that there is not a restriction of the same user owning the parent and children.
+Also note that nested folders can be made.

+This file structure of sets can be serialized and shared using the normal set serialization.

+Children cannot be descendants to ancestors (no inheritance loops)

     So a token-set:
         user: must be one user
         tokens: []
         token-type: (optional) if some description is needed for this token set
+        location: the lat and lon (optional)
+        parent-token-set: (optional) may have a parent, used for organizing token sets.

 ## Type groups